On this page

 4. Lifetime annuities

-The legislation around lifetime annuities has just changed on the 1st of July 2019.
+The legislation around lifetime annuities changed on the 1st of July 2019.
 The popularity of these are set to explode as retirement income policy evolves.
 Below are a couple of examples of the advantage a lifetime annuity can offer.

 - A $100,000 investment into a lifetime annuity will only count as a $60,000 asset immediately ($3,120 per year instant increase to pension) due to a 60% assessable value.